Androz2091/discord-giveaways/README.md

 **options.newWinnerCount**: the new number of winners.
 **options.newPrize**: the new prize.
 **options.addTime**: the number of milliseconds to add to the giveaway duration.
-**options.setEndTimestamp**: the timestamp of the new end date. (for example, for the giveaway to be ended in 1 hour, set it to `Date.now() + 60000`).
+**options.newBonusEntries**: the new BonusEntry objects (for example, to change the amount of entries) **options.setEndTimestamp**: the timestamp of the new end date. (for example, for the giveaway to be ended in 1 hour, set it to `Date.now() + 60000`).

 ⚠️ **Note**: to reduce giveaway time, define `addTime` with a negative number!
 For example `addTime: -5000` will reduce giveaway time by 5 seconds!